Jessi (musician): 2019–2022: P Nation and Nuna

 She also became part of the main cast of tvN variety show Sixth Sense, which reunited her with Yoo Jae-suk and premiered in September 2020.
 She returned for the series' second season, which began airing in June 2021.

 On March 17, 2021, Jessi released a new digital single titled "What Type of X" (어떤X).
 On October 12, Jessi released the single "Cold Blooded," which was served as a collaborative track with the Mnet dance crew competition show Street Woman Fighter; the dance crews were tasked to choreograph for the song, with YGX winning the segment.
 Jessi and fellow singer Sunmi featured in an official remix for Ed Sheeran's song "Shivers," which was released on November 24.

 On April 1, 2022, the agency announced that Jessi would make a comeback with the digital single "Zoom" on April 13.
 The song peaked at number twelve at the Gaon Digital Chart.
 The song became a viral hit on video platform TikTok.
-Psy's ninth studio album, released April 29, 2022, features Jessi on the track 'Ganji'.
+Psy's ninth studio album Psy 9th, released April 29, 2022, features Jessi on the track "Ganji".

+In June 2022, it was announced that Showterview would be replacing Sunmi as its host instead of Jessi.
+Jessi stated on Instagram Live that "she had no idea she was being replaced until the news broke publicly."

 On June 10, 2022, it was confirmed that Jessi's contract with P Nation would expire in June 2022, and at the time she was discussing a potential contract extension.
 On July 6, 2022, P Nation announced that Jessi left the company after three years with the label.

+2023–present: More Vision and independent label

+On April 14, 2023, Jessi signed with Jay Park's label More Vision.
+On October 25, she released the single "Gum".

+On January 31, 2024, it was announced that Jessi had left Jay Park's label More Vision after a mutual decision to terminate her contract.
+On August 20, 2024, Apple TV+ announced K-Pop Idols, a documentary series featuring Jessi, Blackswan, and Cravity, which premiered on August 30.
+On September 20, 2024, Jessi signed a management contract with DOD Entertainment and launched her own independent label, UNNI.
+On October 18, following the fan assault controversy, DOD Entertainment announced that they had terminated the contract at Jessi's request.

 Personal life

 Jessi attended Korea Kent Foreign School along with Girls' Generation members Tiffany Young and Jessica Jung.
-Jessi successfully passed an S.M.
-Entertainment audition, the same company her two classmates were under.
+Jessi successfully passed an SM Entertainment audition, the same company her two classmates were under.
 However, she chose not to become part of the label, as she believed its approach to music did not match her style.
 Before Jessi went on temporary hiatus from the music industry, she struggled to become accustomed to Korean culture.
 She did not find immediate success after her debut, and was sometimes forced to sleep in saunas when she did not have enough money for a place to stay.

-In 2013, during her break from the music industry, a controversy about Jessi's involvement in an alleged assault surfaced.
-The professed victim soon dropped the charges against the singer, and the investigation was closed.